hurxl/Red2D/README.md

 ## Description

-Red2D is a data reduction package to convert 2D elastic scattering patterns to 1D I-q profile, working on a scientific data analysis software Igor Pro by WaveMetrics.
+Red2D is a data reduction package to convert 2D elastic scattering patterns to 1D I-q profile, working on a scientific data analysis software Igor Pro.

 This package can
 - Load 2D scattering patterns (32bit signed integer tiff)